Biennale College Cinema – Ninth Edition

 - Direction and pre-production Workshop

-During this phase, the online activities of community building and audience engagement will continue under the supervision of the team composed of the Head of Studies and the Community Manager.
+During this phase, the online activities of community building and audience engagement will continue under the supervision of the Head of Studies.

 G. Allocation of the funds for the production and signature of the agreement.